Aiden O'Brien

+O'Brien began his career with Millwall, who loaned him out to five different clubs.
+After making 188 league appearances for Millwall, he moved to Sunderland, before moving on to Portsmouth and finally Shrewsbury, where he had two further loan spells.

 Career

 Millwall

 Born in Islington, London, O'Brien started his career in the youth system at Millwall and signed his first professional contract in 2010 on his 17th birthday.
 He made his debut for the club in the League Cup third round 5–0 defeat to Wolverhampton Wanderers, coming on as a substitute for Dany N'Guessan.
 On 1 January 2012, O'Brien signed for Conference South side Staines Town on a one-month loan.

 A month later, O'Brien signed for Conference Premier side Hayes and Yeading on a one-month loan and immediately found himself playing games.

-In May 2014 O'Brien agreed a new two-year deal with Millwall with the 20-year-old being highly regarded by Millwall boss Ian Holloway and is expected to feature more prominently in his first-team plans next season.
+In May 2014, O'Brien agreed a new two-year deal with Millwall with the 20-year-old being highly regarded by Millwall manager Ian Holloway.

-O'Brien made his first appearance of the season coming on as a substitute for Richard Chaplow against Southampton in the League Cup.
+O'Brien made his first appearance of the 2014–15 season coming on as a substitute for Richard Chaplow against Southampton in the League Cup.
 The game finished 2–0 to Southampton.
-A month later he then made his first league appearance for Millwall in the 3–1 defeat to Birmingham City.
+A month later, in September 2014, he made his first league appearance for Millwall in a 3–1 defeat to Birmingham City.
 O'Brien spoke of his delight of fulfilling a lifelong ambition when he made his league debut for Millwall and has dedicated the achievement to his father.

 At the end of the 2017–18 season, his contract was extended by Millwall after the club exercised an option.
-He left Millwall at the end of 2019-2020 season, after his contract expired.
+He left Millwall at the end of 2019–2020 season, after his contract expired.

 Sunderland

-On 30 July 2020, O’Brien signed for Sunderland, on a two-year deal.
+On 30 July 2020, O'Brien signed for Sunderland, on a two-year deal.
 On 8 September 2020 he scored his first goal for Sunderland in an EFL Trophy tie against Aston Villa U21s.

 On 24 August 2021, O'Brien scored a hat-trick against Blackpool in the second round of the EFL Cup.
 His third goal came in the first minute of stoppage time to secure a dramatic 3–2 victory, earning him the "Player of the Round" award.